bilalhassan/zeal-free/readme.txt

 * Fixed issue with default tint color not working in customizer
 * Changed logo, now using WordPress core custom logo support
 * Remove HTML output from frontpage featured posts

+= 1.0.5 - June 13, 2016 =
+* Fixed issue with buttons in jumbotron not linking properly

 == Credits ==